rfitak/FitakLab/_pages/contact/index.md

 <script src="https://ucarecdn.com/libs/widget/2.10.2/uploadcare.full.min.js" charset="utf-8"></script>
 </head>
 <H3 align="center">If you are interested in joining the lab or for more information, please contact us using the form below.</H3>
 <font size="3">The Fitak Lab emphasizes the importance of a diverse and inclusive environment.
 For more information, see our statement on the <a href="http://fitaklab.com/team/">Team</a> page and additional <a href="http://fitaklab.com/resources/">Resources</a>.
 Please familiarize yourself with these resources prior to contacting us.
-If for any reason you cannot commit or contribute to this type of environment, or do not plan on devoting a portion of your time to these activities, then we strongly encourage you to apply elsewhere.</font>
+If for any reason you cannot commit to or contribute to this type of environment, or do not plan on devoting a portion of your time to these activities, then we strongly encourage you to apply elsewhere.</font>
 <br>
 <hr>
 <br>